 100%.
 I really appreciate you looking at our video or listening to our video or viewing our video and just give us a call today for a free consultation and case review.
 Stan and I stand by ready.
 Thank you.

-What Will Be A Typical Camp Lejeune Settlement
+How Much Will a Typical Camp Lejeune Settlement Be Worth?

 Camp Lejeune Contamination Victims Attempted To Sue But Were Rejected By The Courts